 - awareness of time and space as she learns to dress for certain occasions and weather conditions.

-Teaching your child to dress
+Teaching your child how to get dressed: basics

 - picking out clothes that are right for the time of day, the weather and what you’re doing that day – the tutu might not be the best thing for a bushwalk!

 - deciding what to wear – the dinosaur t-shirt or the truck t-shirt today?

 - putting on and taking off clothes and shoes

 - doing up buttons or zips, getting collars and waistbands comfy, and getting socks on the right way around.